xlladdins/xll/docs/Excel4MacrosA-Dcopy.md

 ![](media/image2.png)

--   Tool\_id is a number associated with the tool.
+  - > Tool\_id is a number associated with the tool.
 A zero specifies a
     > gap on the toolbar.
 To specify a custom button, use a name, or a
     > number between 201 and 231.

--   Macro is the name of, or a quoted R1C1-style reference to, the macro
+  - > Macro is the name of, or a quoted R1C1-style reference to, the
-    > you want to run when the button is clicked.
+    > macro you want to run when the button is clicked.

--   Down is a logical value specifying the default image of the tool.
-If
+  - > Down is a logical value specifying the default image of the tool.
-    > down is TRUE, the button appears depressed into the screen; if
+    > If down is TRUE, the button appears depressed into the screen; if
     > FALSE or omitted, it appears normal (up).

--   Enabled is a logical value specifying whether the button can be
+  - > Enabled is a logical value specifying whether the button can be
     > used.
 If enabled is TRUE, the button is enabled; if FALSE, it is
     > disabled.

--   Face specifies a face associated with the tool.
+  - > Face specifies a face associated with the tool.
 Face must be a
-    > reference to a picture-type object, for example \"Picture 1\".
+    > reference to a picture-type object, for example "Picture 1".
 If
     > face is omitted, Microsoft Excel uses the default face for the
     > tool.

--   Status\_text is the text, if any, that you want displayed in the
+  - > Status\_text is the text, if any, that you want displayed in the
     > status bar when the button is selected.

--   Balloon\_text is the balloon help text, if any, associated with the
+  - > Balloon\_text is the balloon help text, if any, associated with
-    > tool.
-Balloon\_text is available only in Microsoft Excel for the
+    > the tool.
+Balloon\_text is available only in Microsoft Excel for
-    > Macintosh using system software version 7.0 or later.
+    > the Macintosh using system software version 7.0 or later.

--   Help\_topics is a reference to a topic in a Help file, in the form
+  - > Help\_topics is a reference to a topic in a Help file, in the form
-    > \"filename!topic\_number\".
+    > "filename\!topic\_number".
 Help\_topics must be text.
 If
     > help\_topics is omitted, HELP displays the Contents topic for
     > Microsoft Excel Help.

--   Tip\_text is the text, if any, that you want displayed as a ToolTip
+  - > Tip\_text is the text, if any, that you want displayed as a
-    > when the mouse pointer moves over a tool button.
+    > ToolTip when the mouse pointer moves over a tool button.

 >